Junnan-Li/Modeling-Toolbox-for-Tendon-driven-System/README.md

 This toolbox is developed initially for dynamic modeling the tendon-driven hand & arm (both robotic and human hands) in Matlab and Simulink for identification and realtime control.
 But it is not limited to this.
 It is able to model the system which does not have complicated structure (parallel or complex hybrid).

 The toolbox is functional to use but still under development for further features.
+For a detailed documentation please check [Documentation](./doc/Documentation.md)

 ## features
 + kinematic definition using MDH parameters or transformation matrix
 + dynamic computation with different methods, such as Lagrangian and Newton-Euler.